Furnace Tips for New Homeowners

 A furnace is an essential component of your home’s heating system, responsible for converting fuel into heat and distributing that warmth throughout your living spaces.
 To ensure your furnace operates efficiently and has a long lifespan, it’s crucial to understand its basic parts and how they function.

-Furnace efficiency is gauged by the Annual Fuel Utilization Efficiency (AFUE) rating.
-A higher AFUE rating indicates better energy efficiency, which translates to lower energy bills.
-Modern furnaces can have AFUE ratings of 90% or higher, meaning they convert 90% of the fuel they use into heat.
+Furnace efficiency is measured by the Annual Fuel Utilization Efficiency (AFUE) rating.
+A higher AFUE rating means better energy efficiency and lower bills.
+Modern furnaces often reach AFUE ratings of 90% or higher, converting nearly all the fuel they use into heat.

 Regular Maintenance Importance